 Mostly, she’s been working with high school kids on improving their writing.
 Every year, dozens of students came to her scared, stuck, angry, or blank, and asked for college essay help.
 They all left happy.
 They got into great colleges, they were proud of their essays, and they learned something about writing.

 College Essay Boot Camp began as a suggestion from Paramus High School students who were coming back after school every afternoon to work on their essays.
-College Essay Boot Camp was created in 2008.
+College Essay Boot Camp was created in 2008--an amazing 16 years ago!
 Dr. Wilk hired one of her most tech-savy students to design the first web site.
 An art student drew a boot footprint logo.
 Her buddy Dennis Dalelio--a fabulous photography teacher--shot the images.
 Today, a beloved guidance counsellor at a highly-respected Bergen County high school, who is a former student of Dr. Wilk's, sends his kids to work with her whenever they ask for essay help.
 "It's a joy to share you with my students," he said recently.

-Dr. Wilk personally teaches every College Essay Boot Camp workshop.
+She personally teaches every College Essay Boot Camp workshop.

 We spend the morning doing loose writing activities in response to the Common Application essay prompts.
 We break each one apart and reflect on what it means, and what it implies.
 You do NOT share your writing.

 We read some fabulous essays aloud and discuss the writing techniques which make them so successful.
 Dialog?
 Yes!
 Flashbacks?
 Why not?
+A metaphor?
+Go you!

 You get advice about how to decide which topic is the best one for you.
 HINT: focus on the message.
+Your job is not to tell a good story.
+Your job is to GET IN--and hopefully get some money while you're at it.

 You suffer but you persevere.
 You may need some candy or peanut-butter- stuffed pretzels in order to continue.